Noted economists disagree on coronavirus response, impact of stimulus

 Another economist is more optimistic and advocated for government assistance to keep small businesses solvent that may not otherwise return.

-Hillsdale College Economics Professor Gary Wolfram said the decision comes down to cost and benefits, which aren’t clear.
+Hillsdale College Economics Professor Gary Wolfram said the decision comes down to costs and benefits, which aren’t clear.

 “If we don’t shut down the economy and 5 million people die as a result, then there’s going to be a huge economic cost to that,” he said.